Last Updated on September 14, 2023 by Karl Thompson

 Overall Criticisms of Marxism

-- Too deterministic – it assumes people passively accept socialisation and family life, and that the future is pre-determined.
+- It’s too deterministic – it assumes people passively accept socialisation and family life, and that the future is pre-determined.
+There are plenty of families who reject the consumerist lifestyle and many families bring their children up to be independent thinkers.

-- Feminists argue that the Marxist focus on class ignores the inequalities between men and women, which is the real source of female oppression.
+- Feminists argue that the Marxist focus on social class inequalities downplays the role of patriarchy, which is the real source of female oppression.
+Feminists would point out that sex inequalities exist within all families, irrespective of social class background.

-If you like this sort of thing you might also like these revision videos on YouTube
+If you like this sort of thing, then you might like my Sociology Families and Households Revision Bundle